TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 TYPO3 CMS has a clean bootstrapping process driven mostly by class :php:`\TYPO3\CMS\Core\Core\Bootstrap`.
-This class is initialized by calling  :php:`Bootstrap::init()` and serves as an entry point for later calling an Application class, depending on the TYPO3_MODE and several context-dependant constraints.
+This class is initialized by calling  :php:`Bootstrap::init()` and serves as an entry point for later calling an application class, depending on several context-dependant constraints.

-Each Application class registers Request Handlers to the TYPO3 Bootstrap to run a certain request type (e.g. eID or TSFE-logic, or AJAX requests in the Backend).
-Each Application is handed over the Class Loader provided by Composer.
+Each application class registers Request Handlers to the TYPO3 Bootstrap to run a certain request type (e.g. eID or TSFE-logic, or AJAX requests in the Backend).
+Each application is handed over the class loader provided by Composer.

 Applications
 ============

-There are four types of Applications provided by the TYPO3 Core:
+There are four types of applications provided by the TYPO3 Core:

 \\TYPO3\\CMS\\Frontend\\Http\\Application